ebayads-targeting/rcg_ml_assignment/README.md

 NOTES:
 - User can reset it’s COOKIE_ID any time by clearing Browser cookies
 - Two user can share the computer, hence they can have the same COOKIE_ID
 - Everyday e-commerce site receives millions of events.
 Hence the log files will be giga bytes in size.
+Please design your solution to work with big size files.